Bernullys/cs50_sql/README.md

             Race Conditions:
                 A transaction can help guard against race conditions.
                 A race condition occurs when multiple entities simultaneously acces and make decisions based on a shared value, potentially causing inconsistencies in the database.
                 To make transactions sequential, SQLite and other database management systems use locks on databases.
                 A table in a database could be in a few different states:
                     UNLOCKED: this is the default state when no user is accessing the database.
                     SHARED: when a transaction is reading data from the database, it obtains shared lock that allows other trasactions to read simultaneously from the database.
                     EXCLUSIVE: if a transaction needs to write or update data, it obtains an exclusive lock on the database that does not allow other transactions to occur at the same time (no even a read).
                     SQLite can lock a database with this command:
                         BEGING EXCLUSIVE TRANSACTION; This way no one could access to the database because is lock.

 Lecture 6 - Scaling.

-    Scalability us the ability to increase or decrease the capacity of an application or database to meet demand.
+    Scalability is the ability to increase or decrease the capacity of an application or database to meet demand.

     MySQL.
         I have to install it with: sudo apt install mysql-server.
         I can go into mysql enviroment using: sudo mysql.
+        Also I can do:
+        cat /etc/mysql/debian.cnf
-        Also I can do: cat /etc/mysql/debian.cnf, and find the debian password and go in with that using: mysql -u debian-sys-maint -p.
+        and find the debian password and go in with that using: mysql -u debian-sys-maint -p.

         Commands:
             SHOW DATABASES; There will be default databases in the server.